Applied Learning Awards 2017

 Coordination of the ALAs

-In 2016, the ALAs are being coordinated by Youth Connect who now form part of the Whitelion Group.
+The ALAs are coordinated by Youth Connect who now form part of the Whitelion Group.
 Whitelion is an organisation for youth at risk and has joined forces with Youth Connect this year to continue offering education and learning support to young people in the Bayside, Glen Eira and Kingston areas.

 The Applied Learning Awards were collaboratively established in 2009 by Youth Connect and the BGK LLEN (Bayside Glen Eira Kingston Local Learning and Employment Network) as a mechanism for supporting and advancing applied learning in our local region.